 YUFA formed a Community Projects Committee in the early 2000s.
 It has contributed to numerous local community projects including Advanced Credit Experience, Transition Year and many others.
 Its annual budget was approximately \$100,000 excluding administration.
 Because of pressures on the YUFA budget YUFA determined that it could no longer afford this budget.
 In April 2017 it was mutually agreed that the YUFA Trust would assume this budget for 2017-18 and 2018-19.
-This funding was extended to 2019-20 and 2020-21.
-Approval of the membership is being sought for a further extension to 2023-24.
+This funding was extended through 2024-25 and increased starting in 2023-24 to \$130,000 per year, with membership approval.
+Approval of the membership is being sought for a further extension of this amount to include 2025-26.
 During these periods we are working with the Committee and YUFA to determine the future of the Committee though a YUFA Social Unionism Task Force.